-- Category: Australian lifestyle, Consulting, Immigration, News, Travel magazine
+- Category: Australia, Australian lifestyle, Consulting, Immigration, News, Travel magazine

 MELBOURNE: The reasons why people might choose to emigrate to Australia can be diverse, but common to all is the idea of a better work/life balance, including better weather and an outdoors orientated lifestyle.

 Whether migrants choose to immigrate to Australia from England, from Ireland, or elsewhere, the appeal of this vast country inevitably draws them to the great cities of Australia, whether it is to Sydney, to Perth, to Melbourne, or to Queensland, all in search of a better life.
 So why emigrate to Australia?
 Here are the top 10 reasons why you should consider a new life in this vibrant country.

 - Australia is a nation founded on immigration.
 Of 22 million Australians, the majority are descendents of nineteenth and twentieth century European settlers, mainly from the UK (from England, Scotland, Wales) and from Ireland.
 However, the country’s population has quadrupled since the end of World War I, due to the introduction of an ambitious immigration programme, and today, Australia’s population is incredibly diverse, with many foreign born citizens and residents from every corner of the globe.

 - Australia has a prosperous, western-style economy, with a GDP per capita estimated last year at US$43.300, outmatching the UK’s US$37.500.

 - Despite the country’s healthy economy, a shortage of skilled workers is still a problem which Australia is currently addressing.
 Jobs abound for skilled tradespeople and investors and the opportunity to become part of Australia and enjoy its unparalleled lifestyle is wide open to anyone who possesses the required skills or business knowledge.